 The most common ethanol production processes today use yeast to ferment the starch and sugars in corn, sugar cane, and sugar beets.
-Corn is the main ingredient for fuel ethanol in the United States because of its abundance and low price.
-Most ethanol is produced in corn-growing states in the Midwest.
-The starch in the corn is fermented into sugar, which is then fermented into alcohol.
+Corn is the main feedstock for fuel ethanol in the United States because of its abundance and low price.
+The starch in corn kernels is fermented into sugar, which is then fermented into alcohol.

-Sugar cane and sugar beets are the most common ingredients used to make ethanol in other parts of the world.
-Since alcohol is created by fermenting sugar, sugar crops are the easiest ingredients to convert into alcohol.
-Brazil, the world's second-largest fuel ethanol producer, makes most of its ethanol from sugar cane.
-Most of the cars in Brazil are capable of running on pure ethanol or on a blend of gasoline and ethanol.
+Sugar cane and sugar beets are the most common feedstocks used to make fuel ethanol in other parts of the world.
+Because alcohol is made by fermenting sugar, sugar crops are the easiest ingredients to convert into alcohol.
+Brazil, the world's second-largest fuel ethanol producer after the United States, makes most of its fuel ethanol from sugar cane.
+Most of the cars in Brazil can run on pure ethanol or on a blend of gasoline and ethanol.

-Ethanol can also be produced by breaking down cellulose in woody fibers.
-Cellulosic ethanol is considered an advanced biofuel and involves a more complicated production process than fermentation.
+Ethanol can also be produced by breaking down cellulose in plant fibers.
+This cellulosic ethanol is considered an advanced biofuel and involves a more complicated production process than fermentation.
 While large potential sources of cellulosic feedstocks exist, commercial production of cellulosic fuel ethanol is relatively small.

 History of ethanol